zhangzheheng12345/Lightest/README.md

 ## Usage

 You only need to add `include/lightest/lightest.h` to your project in any form you like.
-**Lightest** just need this file to work.
-You can use any build system, and we provide a suggested way to integrate **Lightest** with CMake here.
+**Lightest** just need this to work.
+You can use any build system, and here we provide a suggested way to integrate **Lightest** with CMake.

 ### Work with CMake